| Type: | Sport, 50 ft (15 m) |

 Description

-The Unkindness is Staunton’s newest (as of October ’23) mini-testpiece.
-It is essentially the free version of “Corax,” which Alan Prehmus did as a C2 aid climb in 2022.
+The Unkindness is essentially the free version of “Corax,” which Alan Prehmus did as a C2 aid climb in 2022.
 It follows the prominent black streak/seam system on the right side of the slightly overhanging wall between Optunivor and Welcome to Baltimore/Flight Bombay.
-While short in stature, the route is unrelenting in difficulty and is essentially comprised of four boulder problems stacked on top of each other with no real rests to speak of.
-The climbing is powerful, insecure, and technical and may prove to be particularly unkind to those with smaller wingspans.
-The rock quality is exceptional (for Staunton), and the movement is super unique and fun, with some kneebar trickery down low, a bit of compression, some tricky finger locking, and a wild redpoint crux “bird move” between bolts 5 and 6 that will put your fight or flight instincts to the test.
+The route is essentially comprised of four boulder problems stacked on top of each other.
+The climbing is powerful and technical and may prove to be particularly unkind to those with smaller wingspans.
+The rock quality is exceptional (for Staunton), and the movement is super unique and fun with some kneebar trickery, a bit of compression, some finger locking, and a wild redpoint crux “bird move” between bolts 5 and 6 that will put your fight or flight instincts to the test.

 Many thanks to Alan Prehmus for reaching out and giving his blessing to bolt this line.